US to sell Taiwan anti-tank system amid rising China threat

 The department on Wednesday said the Volcano system and all related equipment would cost an estimated $180 million.

-It’s capable of scattering anti-tank and anti-personnel mines from either a ground vehicle or helicopter, the type of weapon some experts believe Taiwan needs more of to dissuade or repel a potential Chinese invasion.
+It’s capable of scattering anti-tank and anti-personnel mines from either a ground vehicle or helicopter.
+The announcement indicated Taiwan would be buying the vehicle-borne version, the kind of general-use weapon many experts believe Taiwan needs more of to dissuade or repel a potential Chinese invasion.

 To advertise that threat, China’s military sent 71 planes and seven ships toward Taiwan in a 24-hour display of force directed at the self-ruled island it claims is its own territory, Taiwan’s Defense Ministry said Monday.